 Although pregnancy is often viewed as a simple matter of “sperm meets egg,” it is actually much more complicated.
 Both egg and sperm must be high-quality, which often (but not always) is a reflection of the parents’ age and health.
 There is a very small window for these two components to meet.
 However, the complications do not stop there.

 In order for implantation to occur, the uterus must be hospitable to the fertilized egg.
 This is more complicated than it initially sounds.
 Our immune system is designed not to let other living things grow and thrive in our bodies.
-Somehow this mechanism is overcome in successful pregnancy, but the process is not well-understood.
+Somehow this mechanism is overcome in a successful pregnancy, but the process is not well-understood.

 In addition, the egg, and later embryo, must be protected from the dangers of rapid growth and metabolism.
 When cells are rapidly dividing, which is certainly the case in a newly fertilized egg, radical oxygen species and other oxidizing elements can rapidly build up and damage DNA.
 The presence of antioxidants to protect the rapidly dividing cells of the embryo is extremely important in early pregnancy.

 A study at the University of Texas Health Center in San Antonio suggests that healthy melatonin levels are necessary for optimal fertility.
 As explained above, eggs, like all cells in the human body, are exposed to free radicals that can cause DNA damage.
 Melatonin actually acts as an antioxidant in the ovaries, removing free radicals and preventing cellular damage.
 Not only does melatonin act as an antioxidant, melatonin is one of the body’s most powerful antioxidants when it comes to helping cells to get rid of free oxygen radicals so they can divide without DNA damage.